-The measured force curves showed a characteristic curve of increasing force due to stretching of the flexible PEG linker (Fig. 1), signature of the specificity of the interaction (32) (Materials and Methods).
-Fig. 2 shows the dynamic force spectrum obtained both from the most probable rupture forces at each loading rate (in piconewtons per second) in the experiments (circles) as well as from the average rupture force of 10 to 20 simulations per loading rate (triangles).
+The measured force curves showed a characteristic curve of increasing force due to stretching of the flexible PEG linker (Fig. 1), signature of the specificity of the interaction (32) (cf. Materials and Methods).
+Figure 2 shows the dynamic force spectrum obtained both from the most probable rupture forces at each loading rate (in pN/s) in the experiments (circles) as well as from the average rupture force of 10-20 simulations per loading rate (triangles).
 At the overlapping loading rates, rupture forces from experiments and simulations agreed very well, thereby providing independent validation for the MD simulations.
-At the lowest loading rates, from $\sim 10^2$ pN/s up to $\sim 10^6$ pN/s $(\sim 10^3 \,\mu\text{m/s}$ pulling velocity), rupture forces increased almost linearly with the logarithm of the loading rate, indicating one single dominant barrier in this loading rate regime.
+At the lowest loading rates, from ~ 10^2 pN/s up to ~ 10^6 pN/s (~ 10^3 μm/s pulling velocity), rupture forces increased almost linearly with the logarithm of the loading rate, indicating one single dominant barrier in this loading rate regime.
 At faster loading rates, steeper slopes are observed.
-This behavior has been interpreted before in several ways: (i) multiple transition barriers along the 1D energy landscape, inner barriers becoming dominant at high loading rates and outer barriers, at low rates (10, 19); (ii)force-induced shortening of the distance to the transition state (14, 33); and (iii) a transition from a thermally activated to a socalled deterministic regime (15, 24, 34).
-Another possible cause (iv) might be that the cantilever response affects the force spectrum for pulling timescales shorter than the cantilever response time (35, 36).
-Actually, previous experiments using devices
+This behavior has been interpreted before in several ways: (a) multiple transition barriers along the one-dimensional energy landscape, inner barriers becoming dominant at high loading rates and outer barriers, at low rates (10, 19); (b) forceinduced shortening of the distance to the transition state (14, 33), and (c) a transition from a thermally activated to a so-called deterministic regime (15, 24, 34).
+Another possible cause (d) might be that the cantilever response affects the force spectrum for pulling timescales shorter than the cantilever response time (35, 36).
+Actually, previous experiments using devices with a dynamic response slower than HS-FS cantilevers (response time $\tau_c \sim 50-500 \ \mu s$, effective diffusion constant $D_0 \sim 10^2 - 10^3 \ nm^2/s$, compared to $\tau_c \sim 0.5 \ \mu s$, $D{\rm p} \sim 10^5$ nm2/s) have reported a marked slope increase at loading rates ~104 pN/s (10, 16, 19, 29), while our first slope increase occurred at $\sim 10^6$ pN/s.
+This suggests that this possible effect (d) is reduced using HS-FS microcantilevers, which allows orders of magnitude faster loading rates before this possible effect may appear.